zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 ### Exercise 3 - Section 3 – Create Mobile Application

 Mama Maggy's managers/franchisees want to be able to check product order status anytime, not just when they are in their offices.
-So, in this exercise you will create a mobile application allowing them to check order status from their phone or other mobile devices, wherever they want, whenever they want
+So, in this exercise you will create a mobile application allowing them to check order status from their phone or other mobile devices.

 1. Use Visual Builder’s Navigator to open Mobile Applications ![](./media/image126.png)